Flowing Free: Rediscovering Recreation on the Upper Klamath River

 Wildlife Viewing & Photography

-The restored river corridor is attracting more wildlife, making it a scenic spot for birdwatching and nature photography.
+The restored river corridor attracts wildlife, making it a scenic spot for birdwatching and nature photography.
 Bald Eagles and Ospreys are frequently seen along the river, as well as Great Blue Herons and Kingfishers.
 River otters, beavers, black bear, deer and even mountain lions can be spotted from the shores and in the forests surrounding the Klamath River.
 Wild Horses can even be seen along roaming the shores of the river and near the Hornbrook area.

 (image: @laurmango)